MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.WSMan.Management/Set-WSManInstance.md

 ListeningOn           : {127.0.0.1, 172.30.168.172, ::1, 2001:4898:0:fff:0:5efe:172.30.168.172...}
 ```

-This command disables the https listener on the remote computer SERVER02.
+This command disables the HTTPS listener on the remote computer SERVER02.

+> [!IMPORTANT]
-Important: The ValueSet parameter is case-sensitive when matching the properties specified.
+> The **ValueSet** parameter is case-sensitive when matching the properties specified.

 For example, using the above command.

-This fails:     -ValueSet @{enabled="False"}
+This fails: `-ValueSet @{enabled="False"}`

-This succeeds:  -ValueSet @{Enabled="False"}
+This succeeds: `-ValueSet @{Enabled="False"}`

 ## PARAMETERS

 ### -ApplicationName

 Specifies the application name in the connection.
-The default value of the ApplicationName parameter is "WSMAN".
+The default value of the **ApplicationName**
+parameter is "WSMAN".
 The complete identifier for the remote endpoint is in the following format:

-\<transport\>://\<server\>:\<port\>/\<ApplicationName\>
+`<transport>://<server>:<port>/<ApplicationName>`

 For example:

 `http://server01:8080/WSMAN`

-Internet Information Services (IIS), which hosts the session, forwards requests with this endpoint to the specified application.
+Internet Information Services (IIS), which hosts the session, forwards requests with this endpoint
-This default setting of "WSMAN" is appropriate for most uses.
+to the specified application.
+This default setting of `WSMAN` is appropriate for most uses.
+This
-This parameter is designed to be used when numerous computers establish remote connections to one computer that is running Windows PowerShell.
+parameter is designed to be used when numerous computers establish remote connections to one
-In this case, IIS hosts Web Services for Management (WS-Management ) for efficiency.
+computer that is running Windows PowerShell.
+In this case, IIS hosts Web Services for Management
+(WS-Management) for efficiency.

 ```yaml
 Type: System.String